-The rule of thumb about selector performance applies equally to DOM traversal performance: we should prioritize ease of code writing and code maintenance when possible, only sacrificing legibility for optimization when performance is a measurable problem.
+The points raised in the preceding section about selector performance apply equally to DOM traversal performance.
+We should prioritize ease of code writing and code maintenance when possible, only sacrificing legibility for optimization when performance is a measurable problem.
 Again, sites such as http://jsperf.com/ are helpful in determining the best approach given several options.

-While premature optimization should be avoided, it is good practice to minimize repetition of selectors and traversal methods.
-As these can be potentially expensive tasks, the fewer times we do them, the better.
+In addition to this general advice, one tip that we can keep in mind is to minimize repetition of selectors and traversal methods.
+As these can be potentially expensive tasks, the fewer times we do them the better.
 Two strategies for avoiding this repetition are chaining and object caching.